-Editor’s Note: We first met Rachel Brookhart on Twitter, where her wit, devotion to smart marketing, and love of both cats and whiskey made her one of the few Twitter users we actually follow.
-We also share an academic connection: Rachel received her M.A. in Nonprofit Management from Antioch University L.A., where Atomic Tango Founder Freddy J. Nager used to teach.
+Editor’s Note: We first met Rachel Brookhart on Twitter, where her wit, devotion to smart marketing, and love of both cats and whiskey caught our eye.
+We also share an academic connection: Rachel received her M.A. in Nonprofit Management from Antioch University L.A., where Atomic Tango Founder Freddy Tran Nager used to teach.

 First, let’s start with what a nonprofit is… and is not.
 Nonprofit is a tax status.
 It is not a business model.
 Nonprofits can and should make profits.
 The term “nonprofit” means that because the work the organization is doing benefits the public, they are not required to pay certain taxes.
 Those who donate to these organizations are eligible for tax deductions.